johnsosoka/site-johnsosoka-com/website/_pages/about.md

 Once I witnessed the LLM's capacity for tool usage, I was hooked.
 I have been working on multiple LM/Agent related projects since.

-When I'm not coding you can find me hiking the trails around Boise with my dogs, hanging out with my family, or working on projects around the house.
+When I'm not coding, you can find me hiking the trails around Boise with my dogs, hanging out with my family, or working on projects around the house.

 I also really enjoy Pinball and have been playing quite a bit at the [Pinball Museum](https://idahopinballmuseum.com/)